István Sándor (martyr): The Party Guard Lawsuit and Sándor's death

 By 1952, it became widely known that the name István Kiss actually hides István Sándor incognito. ÁVH was also informed about the fact that one of the members of the guard responsible for the protection of the top party leaders was actively in touch with him, a monk doing illegal activities.

 This was regarded as such a grave crime that he was arrested for the provocation of ÁVH officers on 28 July 1952.
 In the jail, he had been beaten several times, but could not be forced to make a confession.
 After weeks of hearings, he was tried along with 15 other people (nine ÁVH soldiers, five Catholic priests and two civilians including a 15-year-old high school girl).
 The Budapest Court of Military reached a verdict in a secret trial held from 28 to 30 October 1952.
 The high school girl received eight years in prison, four people including István Sándor were sentenced to death by hanging, and the others to 5–15 years (125 years altogether) in prison.
 (The sentence of one of the convicts was modified to life imprisonment later on.)
 István Sándor and his two fellow inmates' requests of amnesty were rejected on 12 March 1953.
 They were executed three months later, on 8 June 1953.

 A long time had passed after his arrest before his family was informed about what had happened to him.
 His father received a notification in 1955 which read that his son had been sentenced to death for conspiracy against democracy and the sentence had been executed.

-Rehabilitation

-He was rehabilitated in 1994 by a Budapest court.
+Sándor was rehabilitated in 1994 by a Budapest court.

 Beatification

-His death is recognised as martyrdom by the Catholic Church.
+Sándors death is recognised as martyrdom by the Catholic Church.
 He was beatified on 19 October 2013 in Budapest, before St. Stephen's Basilica in Budapest through Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints.